johnalison/obsidian-notes/Journal/3 September 2024 Tuesday.md

 # MPL
 - Printed schedule (canvas) and photo rosters (from s3) for the door

-Pinged Michell Waters Ad for Lab tech
+Pinged Michelle Waters Ad for Lab tech

 [[HGCManagementMeeting 3 September 2024]]